Everyone knows or has heard about the three Rs. But what do they really mean??

 Reuse

-Common materials are used again for the same purpose or for something different.
+Common materials are used again for the same purpose or something different.

 If you can't reduce, then consider reuse.
-Clothing is reused because it is expensive and unpractical to buy new clothing every day.
-By taking care of the items and/or doing routine maintenance on goods, they can be used longer.
-Reuse activities can take skills such as fixing a broken game or sewing a torn shirt.
-Or you can turn that old pair of jeans into a new purse.
+By taking care of items or doing routine maintenance on goods, they can be used longer.
+Reuse activities includes things like fixing a broken game, sewing a torn shirt, or turning that old pair of jeans into a new purse.

 Repairing broken items saves money by making the purchase last longer.
 It also creates less trash.
-Also, reuse can require a touch of creativity to craft a treasure box from a carton, a bracelet from a toothbrush, a greeting card from an old CD case or a new piece of furniture out of salvaged wood.
+Put your creative reuse ideas into action by crafting a treasure box from a carton, making a bracelet from a toothbrush, designing a greeting card from an old CD case, or building a new piece of furniture from salvaged wood.

-• Help others by reusing unwanted items through donations to churches or non-profit organizations or freecycle them.
+• Help others by reusing unwanted items through donations to churches or nonprofit organizations.
+Look into Freecycle or other goods-sharing sites.

 National Reuse Day is celebrated annually on October 20.
 See Eight Ways to Reduce Waste on National Reuse Day.